Attorneys often ask us how a settlement check can impact a client’s Medicare benefits.

 What Is the Impact of a Settlement on Medicaid?

 Medicaid is a needs-based government benefit, whereas Medicare is an entitlement program.
-If the client is receiving Medicaid, then settlement planning is needed before sending the client a settlement check to protect their Medicare benefits.
+If the client is receiving Medicaid, then settlement planning is needed before sending the client a settlement check to protect their Medicaid benefits.

 If you’re not sure whether your client is receiving Medicare or Medicaid, or have any questions regarding client benefits when settling a case, give us a call.
 We’d be happy to help.